quon-titative-biology/HLiCA/src/DataManagement/readme.md

 bash download_reference.sh
 ```

-# Download fastq files from aws
+# Download fastq files

-## Download fastqfiles metadata and use aws
+## Download fastq files metadata and use aws
 First download the metadata of fastq files from google drive in form of csv (fastqfiles/GoogleSheetMetadata.csv).

 ```